hitokiri-mata/katacoda-courses/kubernetes-serverless/nuclio/step6-deploy.md

 `curl $HELLO_SRC`{{execute}}

 Deploy the function to Nuclio on Kubernetes.
+This will involve building the code from a base Go language container and pushing the to container with the Hello World Go code into the private registry.

 `nuctl deploy helloworld  -n nuclio -p $HELLO_SRC --registry $REGISTRY`{{execute}}

+Inspect the contents and see the new container has been deployed.

+`curl $REGISTRY/v2/_catalog`{{execute}}

 Execute the new function.